-Little did Mustaine know that the birth pangs of the record were nothing compared to the oncoming pain and torment that would surround it.
-Alcohol, drugs, sex, money, power, property, prestige, the lies the band was told by the industry — and the lies they told each other — were just beginning, and much like rust in real life, these factors would ultimately eat away at the band’s bond until only the music survived.
+And yet, Megadeth's demise was just the beginning; the birth pangs of the record were nothing compared to what came next.
+Alcohol, drugs, sex, money, power, property, prestige, the lies fed to the band by the industry—and the lies they told each other-threatened to eat away at the band's bond like rust, devouring it until only the music survived.